 - i.
 Charges from failure to cancel a guaranteed room reservation are not allowable unless such charges are driven by changes to the University's business needs or an exception is granted. - ii.
-Lodging for in-state travel unless an exception is granted.
+Lodging for in-state travel for UMass Chan unless an exception is granted.